sphinx-doc/sphinx/doc/config.rst

    .. note::

-      Read more about how to use Markdown with Sphinx at :doc:`/markdown`.
+      Refer to :doc:`/usage/markdown` for more information on using Markdown with Sphinx.

    .. versionadded:: 1.3